Requirements for public apps on Shopify

 If your app connects to other services, then you must include test accounts.
 For example, if your app requires account access to a marketplace, then you must include credentials for a test account on that marketplace.
 If testing your app requires a test account and you don't provide one, then your app submission will be rejected.

-Your app must store salted password hashes instead of actual passwords, as described on OWASP.
+If your app stores its own credentials, then it must only store salted password hashes instead of actual passwords, as described on the Open Web Application Security Project website.

-Your app must be served over HTTPS using a valid SSL certificate.
+The app must be served over HTTPS using a valid TLS certificate.

 Your app must not process payments or orders outside of Shopify's checkout.